SalesTim/tech-hub/src/app/api/rate-limits.md

 ---

 ## Overview of rate limit tiers

-SalesTim API allows you to access data and to perform operations on multiple services.
-These services impose their own rate limits that affect applications that use SalesTim API to access them.
 Rate limits are defined as "tiers" applied on a "per user (or app) per tenant" basis.

 :::warning Note